Lewis Hamilton: Human rights

-In December 2020, Hamilton confronted the Bahrain's human rights abuses and spoke out on the allegations of sportswashing.
-Hamilton said he "won't let it go unnoticed" after an 11-year-old boy, Ahmed Ramadhan, wrote a letter to Hamilton, asking him to save his father, who was facing the death penalty, after a confession was allegedly extracted through torture for the death of a policeman.
-Hamilton spoke to human rights organisations and legal experts.
-He also spoke with Bahraini officials about the country's human rights.
-The F1 champion said that while he had no authority to choose the location for his race, "going to these countries and just ignoring what is happening in those places" is not the right way.
-In July 2021, Hamilton spoke out against the "cowardly" anti-LGBT laws in Hungary, after the country introduced a law that limits discussions of LGBT sexualities in school.
+In December 2020, Hamilton confronted human rights in Bahrain and spoke out on allegations of sportswashing.
+Hamilton said he "won't let it go unnoticed" after an 11-year-old boy wrote a letter to Hamilton asking him to save his father, who was facing the death penalty after making an alleged forced confession.
+Hamilton discussed the case with human rights organisations and legal experts, as well as Bahraini officials.
+He stated that whilst he has no authority over where he competes, drivers should not "[go] to these countries and just [ignore] what is happening".